-In all these ways and at every level of graduate studies New Orleans Baptist Theological Seminary wants to be your partner in growth towards the God-called person of ministry God is developing (Eph 4: 11-16).
-If you need additional information about a particular program, please contact the appropriate director or the Academic Counselor in the Registrar's Office.
+If you need additional information about a particular program, please contact my office, the appropriate director, or the Academic Counselor in the Registrar's Office.

-May God continue to lead you and cause you to be a blessing.
+May God continue to lead you and cause you to be a blessing (2 Tim.
+2:1-7).